fiduh/k8s/eksctl/README.md

 kubectl get deployment -n kube-system aws-load-balancer-controller
 ```

 ## The AWS Load Balancer Controller needs to privately reach the AWS ELB API endpoint.
-You need a VPC endpoint for Elastic Load Balancing.
+You need a VPC endpoint for Elastic Load Balancers.

 ```bash